-The Johari Window is named after its originators, Joseph Luft and Harrington Ingram (for some reason there is only ever one ‘r’ in ‘Johari’).
-An outline of a Johari Window is shown in Figure 5.
+The Johari Window is named after its originators, Joseph Luft and Harrington Ingram.
+An outline of a Johari Window is shown in Figure 3.
 Have a look at this now.
 The ‘window’ covers the four white areas in the diagram; together they look something like the panes of a window – hence its name.

-The open area, top left, is for what you know about yourself, and are happy to share with others.
-An example might be if you are happy to tell someone about the strengths that you bring to your job and some of the qualities you are proud of.
+The open area, top left, is where you record what you know about your communication skills, and are happy to share with others.
+An example might be if you are happy to tell someone about the fact that you are a confident public speaker and have addressed public meetings.

-The blind area covers what other people know about you, but of which you are not aware.
-You might, for instance, be unaware that someone finds you supportive, thinks you are great at problem-solving or that you have an annoying habit (and most of us do!).
+The blind area is for other people to add what they know about you, which is unknown by you.
+You might, for instance, be unaware that someone finds you a good listener or that you have a subconscious habit when speaking.

 In the bottom right-hand corner is the unknown area.
-This represents aspects that are as yet unknown to anyone – both to you and to others.
-This might include hidden talents, unconscious feelings, or abilities and qualities that have never been brought to the surface – and there will be some of these for us all.
-In other words, it may represent as yet unknown resources that could help your learning.
+This box will stay empty – it represents aspects that are as yet unknown to anyone, both to you and to others.
+This might include hidden talents, subconscious feelings, or abilities and qualities that have never been brought to the surface – and there will be some of these for us all.
+As soon as these are known, however, they would be added to one of the other boxes.

 Activity 5 Using the Johari Window to help develop communication skills

 Part 1: Creating your Johari Window

 Get a large sheet of paper and draw yourself a blank Johari Window diagram.
 It should look something like Figure 3, with four headings as shown, and have space to write a few things in each box.